St. Charles Health System cutting back on 'traveling nurses' contracts to stem losses from pandemic - KTVZ

 The development comes as a report released by Oregon hospitals say they finished 2022 in the red due to staffing shortages, rising expenses and stalled revenue.

-As part of their moves to stem the red ink, St. Charles is cutting back on employing higher-priced traveling nurses, bringing the numbers down to what they call a normal pre-pandemic level.
+As part of their moves to stem the red ink, St. Charles is cutting back on employing higher-cost traveling nurses, bringing the numbers down to what they call a normal pre-pandemic level.

 Though the Oregon Nurses Association represents full-time staff, not temporary contract workers, they don't welcome the news, saying it could make a tough situation worse.